tobias-weiss-ai-xr/opendesk-edu/docs/external-services.md

 service.

 > **Note**<br>
 > openDesk supports PostgreSQL as alternative database backend for Nextcloud and XWiki.
-PostgreSQL is likely become the preferred option/default in the future and MariaDB might be deprecated at a later point requiring migrations[^1] if you do not select PostgreSQL for new installations.
+PostgreSQL is likely to become the preferred option/default in the future should MariaDB become deprecated.
+This would cause migration[^1] to be necessary if you do not select PostgreSQL for new installations.

 | Component          | Name               | Parameter | Key                                           | Default                      |
 | ------------------ | ------------------ | --------- | --------------------------------------------- | ---------------------------- |